 Agricultural production; silviculture; aquaculture; plants, 211.1, 226.12, 226.18

-The Revenue Department hereby proposes to amend Chapter 211, "Definitions," and Chapter 226, "Agricultural Rules," Iowa Administrative Code.
+The Revenue Department hereby amends Chapter 211, "Definitions," and Chapter 226, "Agricultural Rules," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 421.14.
+This rule making is adopted under the authority provided in Iowa Code section 421.14.